Flooding-against-Ransomware/website/index.markdown

 ## RanFlood - sito in costruzione

+### Intro

+In recent times, the ransomware phenomenon has reached an unprecedented diffusion and unfortunately we all know at least one victim of this vile extorsion.
+Ransmware commonly works by encrypting user files and then asking for money to unlock them.
+To counteract this encryption phase, we have created a sort of dynamic honeypot called RanFlood.
+Ranflood essentially floods the targeted folder with decoy files, thereby distracting and occupying the encrypting malicious action of the ransomware in order to buy valuable time for users to take action.
+We call this dynamic honeypot technique Data Flooding against Ransomware.

+### DFaR - Data Flooding against Ransomware

-Ransomware is one of the most infamous kinds of malware, particularly the “crypto” subclass, which encrypts users’ files, asking for some monetary ransom in exchange for the decryption key.
-Recently, crypto-ransomware grew into a scourge for enterprises and governmental institutions.
-The most recent and impactful cases include an oil company in the US, an international Danish shipping company, and many hospitals and health departments in Europe.
-Attacks result in production lockdowns, shipping delays, and even risks to human lives.
-To contrast ransomware attacks (crypto, in particular), we propose a family of solutions, called Data Flooding against Ransomware, tackling the main phases of detection, mitigation, and restoration, based on a mix of honeypots, resource contention, and moving target defence.
+Data Flooding against Ransomware, tackling the main phases of detection, mitigation, and restoration, based on a mix of honeypots, resource contention, and moving target defence.
 These solutions hinge on detecting and contrasting the action of ransomware by flooding specific locations (e.g., the attack location, sensible folders, etc.) of the victim’s disk with files.
-Besides the abstract definition of this family of solutions, we present an open-source tool that implements the mitigation and restoration phases, called Ranflood.
+Besides the abstract definition of this family of solutions, we present an open-source tool that implements the mitigation and restoration phases, called [Ranflood](/DFAR/).
 In particular, Ranflood supports three flooding strategies, apt for different attack scenarios.
 At its core, Ranflood buys time for the user to counteract the attack, e.g., to access an unresponsive, attacked server and shut it down manually.
-We benchmark the efficacy of Ranflood by performing a thorough evaluation over 6 crypto-ransomware (e.g., WannaCry, LockBit) for a total of 78 different attack scenarios, showing that Ranflood consistently lowers the amount of files lost to encryption.
+We benchmark the efficacy of Ranflood by performing a thorough evaluation over 6 crypto-ransomware (e.g., WannaCry, LockBit), showing that Ranflood consistently lowers the amount of files lost to encryption.

-### DFAR - Data Flooding Against Ransomware

 ### RIG

+Wanting to validate this technique, we created an experimental setting using some workstations where we ran malware simulations (eg WannaCry, LockBit) contrasting them with RanFlood.
+This experimental setting deserves a separate chapter since it allows you to perform numerous tests in safety, with commonly used computers (simulating a situation as likely as possible) and without large investments such as the purchase of a server.